osmcode/osmcoastline/README.md

 # OSMCoastline

-OSMCoastline extracts the coastline from an OSM planet file and assembles all the pieces into polygons for use in map renderers etc.
+OSMCoastline extracts the coastline data from an OSM planet file and assembles all the pieces into polygons for use in map renderers etc.

 http://wiki.openstreetmap.org/wiki/OSMCoastline